unadlib/reactant/docs/dynamic-modules.md

 app.bootstrap(document.getElementById('app'));
 ```

-In brief, we can split the code and build a minimally modular App that dynamically loads modules via the `load()` API so we can run the app more efficiently and lightly.
+In brief, we can split the code and build a minimally modular App that dynamically loads modules via the [`load()`](api/reactant-module/modules/_core_load_.md) API so we can run the app more efficiently and lightly.
+It usually works with `Suspense` as well.
+You visit [here](https://reactjs.org/docs/code-splitting.html) for more information on the component code-splitting.